Marriage name change

 Ready to start changing names?

 No matter your reason for changing names, we can help.
-We can provide the name change procedures and any corresponding paperwork for over 600 Canadian companies.
+Get researched name change procedures and all corresponding paperwork for over 750 Canadian companies.
 You may need to send a letter, email, form or visit a branch in person.
-Click below to get started.
+Click the button below to get started.